 The blocking of news sites is a great danger to the freedom of speech.
 This practice is probably the clearest example of censorship.
 If a country doesn’t allow independent journalism it violates the freedom of speech.
 Often they will block news sites that support the opposition, or foreign news sites.
-An example of a country where the press is heavily censored is Turkey.
+Examples of countries where the press is heavily censored are Turkey and Iran.
 Luckily, these news sites can often be access with the use of a VPN.
 A side-effect of the blocking of news sites by governments, is that other news sites will be watchful of their content.
 They self-censor because they do not want to be blocked.
 This way, there are no independent journalistic outlets left.

 More recently, countries have started blocking “fake news” sites.
 This is something to be watchful of, because who can determine what is and is not fake news?
 For instance, the EU has created a task force that will check the internet for fake news, especially interested in fake news from Russia.
 Fake news can be very dangerous but censorship maybe even more so.
 Though the spreading of disinformation is becoming more and more of a problem we must be watchful of governments too eagerly blocking websites.